aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 For clarity, instead of using triple-quoted strings, we use Python's automatic concatenation of adjacent strings to format the text.
-Experience has shown us that this makes it much easier to write the corresponding translations using Poedit.
+Experience has shown us that this makes it much easier to write the corresponding translations using Poedit, as described elsewhere.
 Each string should represent a single line of text, and end with a single ``\n``.